peterheard01/logic-room/_posts/how-to-architect-enterprise-single-page-applications-part-1/2017-5-25-how-to-architect-enterprise-single-page-applications-part1.md

 });
 ```

-In the example above I have simply abstracted away the code that **builds** the view from the code that **is** the view.
+In the example above I have abstracted away the code that **builds** the view from the code that **is** the view.

 The ```DataManipulator``` class is now standalone and independent.
 Added to this I have also more cleanly created encapsulation between it's inputs ```props``` and it's outputs ```result```.

-Creating a better separation like this is a critical component of testability.
-I will cover this more in another article but the key aspect here is that testing components where lot's of logic is interspersed with markup is hard because your test code has to rummage around in the framework markup.
+Creating a better separation like this is also a critical aspect of testability.
+I will cover this more in another article but the idea here is that testing components where lot's of logic is interspersed with markup is hard because your test code has to rummage around in the framework markup.
 But now I can test the ```DataManipulator``` in isolation without all of these framework manipulation issues making my tests easier to read and maintain.

 I could even decide to take the above refactoring a step further and take it into the world of MV*.

 I can decide to rename the class and function parameters for the ```DataManipulator```.
 I decide to call it a 'presenter' and the output a 'viewmodel'.

 Alternatively I could have called the presenter a controller if I wanted to use an MVC style pattern.
 They are just words after all that we use to assign meaning to the way something works.
-The only purpose with naming a file and it'ts object is so that we can understand it.
+The only purpose with naming a file and it'ts 'object' is so that we can understand it.

 ```javascript
 //gamePresenter.js